-Evolve Your Story
+3. Evolve Your Story

 Not only will this add something new for your audience to read or watch, it’ll also stop the boredom of having to tell the same story over and over again.

 That way, you maintain the good relationship you’ve built with them through your earlier stories.

-If you’re telling your stories in blog posts, make sure you add “part 1, 2, 3” and so on to let them know that what they are reading is linked to other parts of the story.
+If you’re telling your stories in blog posts, make sure you add “parts 1, 2, 3” and so on to let them know that what they are reading is linked to other parts of the story.

-Tell Stories Visually
+4. Tell Stories Visually